Gateway Program (Northeast Corridor): New York Penn Station

+Penn Station is part of the Pennsylvania Plaza complex that includes Madison Square Garden (MSG).
+In 2013, the New York City Council voted to extend the MSG Special Permit by up to ten years, in an effort to have the arena move to a different location so that a new station structure can be built in its place.

 Moynihan Train Hall

 In the early 1990s, then-New York Senator Daniel Moynihan championed a proposal to convert the James Farley Post Office to a train station.
 Opened in 1912, soon after the original Pennsylvania Station, the landmark building stood across from Penn Plaza and was built over tracks approaching the station from the west.

 In 2010, work began on a $267 million Phase 1.
 This phase consisted of an expansion of the Long Island Rail Road's underground West End Concourse, which ran under the Farley Building's main entrance, as well as two entrances to the existing Penn Station platforms through the Farley Building on Eighth Avenue.
 A groundbreaking ceremony took place on October 18, 2010.
 In May 2012, the PANYNJ announced that a $270 million contract for the first phase, including the concourse expansion under 8th Avenue, had been awarded.
 The West End Concourse opened in June 2017.

 Phase 2 consisted of the new train hall in the fully renovated Farley Building.
 In January 2016, New York governor Cuomo announced plans for a combined Penn-Farley Post Office complex, a project estimated to cost $3 billion.
 At that time, the project was renamed Moynihan Train Hall.
 In August 2017, a groundbreaking ceremony was held for the Moynihan Train Hall.
 The train hall opened to the public on January 1, 2021.